chaitanya100100/Two-Phase-Mergesort/README.md

-# Multiway-Mergesort
+# Two-Phase-Mergesort
-Basic implementation of multiway mergesort used in database management systems
+Basic implementation of two phase mergesort used in database management systems